 You sometimes feel it in your neck or jaw.
 Sometimes you may notice only that your breath is short.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your angina.
+Below are some questions you may want to ask your health care provider to help you take care of your angina.

 What are the signs and symptoms that I am having angina?
 Will I always have the same symptoms?